linus106/lab/tomcat/CONTRIBUTING.md

 It may take a while for committers to review.
 Please be patient during this time as all committers are volunteers on the project.
-If a significant amount of time has lapsed since your submission, such as a couple of months, feel free to either update your BZ, PR, or email the dev list with a message to bump your issue.
+If a significant amount of time has lapsed since your submission, such as a couple of months, feel free to either update your BZ, PR, or email the dev memo with a message to bump your issue.
 Sometimes things get lost in all the work and we need a reminder :smile:

 ## Style Guide